-- Edited by Kevin Ward, Leeds University, UK; Emma Wild-Wood, Henry Martyn Centre, Cambridge Theological Federation, UK
+- Edited by Kevin Ward, Leeds University, UK and Emma Wild-Wood, Henry Martyn Centre, Cambridge Theological Federation, UK

 From the 1930s the East African Revival influenced Christian expression in East Central Africa and around the globe.
 This book analyses influences upon the movement and changes wrought by it in Uganda, Rwanda, Burundi, Kenya, Tanzania and Congo, highlighting its impact on spirituality, political discourse and culture.
 A variety of scholarly approaches to a complex and changing phenomenon are juxtaposed with the narration of personal stories of testimony, vital to spirituality and expression of the revival, which give a sense of the dynamism of the movement.
 Those yet unacquainted with the revival will find a helpful introduction to its history.
 Those more familiar with the movement will discover new perspectives on its influence.